zsparal/api-documentation/README.md

 We take pull requests on our documentation as well, if you think that something can be improved please open a PR.

 The documentation is formatted using [reStructuredText](http://www.sphinx-doc.org/en/master/rest.html).
+Additionally we use a [Sphinx extension](https://cloud-sptheme.readthedocs.io/en/latest/lib/cloud_sptheme.ext.table_styling.html#module-cloud_sptheme.ext.table_styling) to help format tables.

 All documentation should be written in US English.

 Note that PhpStorm comes with a reStructuredText plugin.
 You can enable it from the Plugins preferences pane.
 It enables some syntax highlighting.